LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-database-ingestion.md

 The database credentials are retrieved from AWS Secrets Manager.
 The credentials are used to allow the Data Platform to authenticate against the source database.

-- Contact a member of the Data Platform team to add the database credentials to Secrets Manager.
+- Contact an engineer from the Data Platform team to add the database credentials to AWS Secrets Manager.
     - You will need to request that a **secret** (with an appropriate description) is created following the naming convention below:
       ```
       database-credentials/DATABASE_NAME-DATASET_NAME
       ```
-      e.g. `database-credentials/geolive-permits`
+      e.g. `database-credentials/geolive-permits` (**Remember this name as you will need it later**).

     - Request that the following key-value pairs be added to this secret:
-        - `database_name` = `"Name of your database"`
+        - `database_name` = `Name of your database`
-        - `username` = `"Your database user username"`
+        - `username` = `Your database user username`
-        - `password` = `"Your database user password"`
+        - `password` = `Your database user password`

-- Once the credentials have been added, you will be given a secret name which will be used to reference your stored credentials.
+- You will be notified once the secret has been stored with the credentials.
-Make a note of this as it will be needed in the [Set up the Glue JDBC Connection section](#set-up-the-glue-jdbc-connection) below.
+Make a note of the **secret** name as it will be needed in the [Set up the Glue JDBC Connection section](#set-up-the-glue-jdbc-connection) below to reference your stored credentials in the JDBC Connection.

 ### Construct the JDBC URL